waterlinked/BlueOS-Sonar-Extension/DEV-README.md

 Login with `docker login`, with username `-u [username]`

-Build for the onboard RPi and push to dockerhub:
+Build for the onboard RPi and push to dockerhub:\
+(This command gives the Docker image the version tag *latest*, for release please adhere to the versioning in the [README](./README.md))
 ```bash
 docker buildx build --platform linux/arm/v7 -t waterlinked/blueos-sonar-extension:latest --push .
 ```